 6. Be precise

 These may not be evident in airport novels or chicklit but they're critical in marketing, especially in crowded marketplaces.
-In an elevator pitch, for instance, every word counts - precisely because you don't have time to use many.
+In an elevator pitch, for instance, every word counts - because you have no time to use many.

 Good writing raises questions and provokes the reader to think, so don't be prescriptive, be provocative.